anastasiia-lehenka/calendar-app/README.md

 ###### Note

+1. To make the app work correctly on Github pages you need to allow insecure content in the site settings in your browser (by default it blocks requests to http://).
-You can create event with multiple participants by clicking Ctrl when selecting participants.
+2. You can create event with multiple participants by clicking Ctrl when selecting participants.

 ###### Task 1